gardegu/LAB42_RTX_control/README.md

 * simulation
 * custom Graphic User Interface (GUI)

 The computer vision part is split into two versions.
-One using only _OpenCV_, which is still in progressn and therefore not used; the other using _OpenCV_ and [Stereolabs](https://www.stereolabs.com/)' Software Development Kit (SDK).
+One using only _OpenCV_, which is still in progress and therefore not used; the other using _OpenCV_ and [Stereolabs](https://www.stereolabs.com/)' Software Development Kit (SDK).

 A vast majority of this project's code is in C++.

 ### Documentation
 A documentation of the code can be found in [/ROS_ws/doc/](/ROS_ws/doc/).
-To open the doc in html, just launch index.html.
+To open the doc in html, just launch *index.html*.

 ### Configuration
 This project is built and tested with **Ubuntu 20.04** and **ROS2 Foxy**.
 In case these settings are not supported, see [this part](#docker).